Understanding the ways cult leaders gain and maintain power

 - The leader claims special powers, knowledge, and lineage – or may claim to be divine.

-Donald Trump is doing all of these behaviors, and they’re deeply entrapping for his followers, his colleagues, and his family.
+Donald Trump used all of these behaviors, and they’re deeply entrapping for his followers, his colleagues, and his family.

 See this post for a list of the features of healthy leadership: Understanding Unhealthy Leadership